 - Comparing to others

-- Lack of development opportunity
+- Lack of development opportunities

-Positive events or factors may include:
+Positive events and factors may include:

 - Spreading a noticeable people-oriented culture